Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 The opening Chorus

-In order to understand why did the opening chorus of BWV 76 cause such attraction for relatively big number of performers, and to complete the picture given above, I shall allow myself to quote from some experts.
+In order to understand why did the opening chorus of BWV 76 cause such attraction for relatively big number of performers, and to complete the picture given abov, I shall allow myself to quote from some experts.

 Here is Spitta again:

-"Here, again, the most part of the whole is the first chorus, although scarcely any connection subsists between its words and the Gospel of the day (Luke 14: 16-24).
+"Here, again, the most important part of the whole is the first chorus, although scarcely any connection subsists between its words and the Gospel of the day (Luke 14: 16-24).
 As before the chorus consists of an opening section with free imitations and an independent instrumental accompaniment, agreeing with the other even in the time - and of a fugue; there, however, the entry of the full choir is preceded by a movement for soprano and alto, while here some of the basses begin alone.
 The resemblance is seen even in similar phrases (compare bars 24 ff of the C major (BWV 76), with bars 26 ff of the E minor (BWV 75) cantatas).
 The whole piece is very full and brilliant, and the fugue theme is strong and vigorous.
 An effect noticed in cantata "Ich hatte viel Bekümmernis" (BWV 21) is repeated here, and once again in a new work that we shall consider next in order of present ("Ein ungefärbt Gemüthe" (BWV 24); the fugue is begun by solo voices, the tutti parts coming in gradually at the recurring entrances of the theme, giving the effect of a slow crescendo such as that produced on the organ by the gradual drawing out of more and more stops.
 This fugue also bears a resemblance to some of the earlier fugues, in that the trumpet is used as a fifth part in the working out."

 Alec Robertson wrote in his book 'The Church Cantatas of J.S.
 Bach':